TAPevents/tap-i18n/FUTURE-README.md

 Notes:
 * We use AJAX to load the languages files so if your browser\_path is in another domain you'll have to set CORS on it.
-* The supported\_languages array specify the languages the project users can pick from.
-If you specify a dialect as one of the supported languages its base language will be supported also.
+* If you specify a dialect as one of the supported languages its base language will be supported also.
 Since English is used by tap-i18n as the fallback language it is always supported, even if it isn't listed in the array.

 **Important:** if you set this file it has to be in your package root.